pidcodes/pidcodes.github.com/1209/2004/index.md

 ---
 Our Open Source software is called the Great Cow BASIC suite.
 The  Great Cow BASIC suite is robust and fully functional compiler and assembler.
 Using Great Cow BASIC is the fastest method to program a Microchip PIC or Atmel AVR 8-bit microcontroller for those just starting and the professional user.

 Great Cow BASIC (or GCBASIC) is an Open Source BASIC compiler for PIC and AVR microcontrollers.
 The project was founded in late 2005, and it has since attracted attention from several other developers.
-It has been used in the University’s high school outreach programs, and has been used by quite a few other people.
+It has been used in the Universityâ€™s high school outreach programs, and has been used by quite a few other people.
 One challenge has been guaranteeing that the compiler will produce correct assembly and machine code for a given program.
 An automated test system will be created to verify that the compiler has compiled programs correctly.

 This PID supports support for project developemenyt using the a special USB library,  see https://sourceforge.net/p/gcbasic/code/HEAD/tree/GCBASIC/trunk/include/usb.h